rxYoungho/Everask/README.md

  > - Elderask will change the map format to a List format, and simply put all the vicinity and reservation embeded drugstores to the application.

  > - As soon as the app is opend, the users(elders) will see the current reservation status.
- >   > - Examples: "Korea National Pharmacy : 6 / 10 booked already."
+ > > - Example: "Korea National Pharmacy : 6 / 10 booked already."

  > - At near point, Elderask is planning to add a user identification system that allows the reservation if they were born before 1955.